Intechnity-com/OdooJsonRpcClient/README.md

 var model = OdooModelMapper.GetDotNetModel(tableName, modelResult.Value);
 ```
 Method `GetModelAsync` returns model with odoo specification.
 Method `GetDotNetModel()` from class `OdooModelMapper` returns string of class declaration that U can create and paste to Your project.
+Please don't use the models used in the example project.
+Models are different depending on odoo version and added extensions.

 ```
 [OdooTableName("product.product")]